kpzoo/epoch-sampling-skyline-plot/README.md

 # epoch-sampling-skyline-plot
-Code for the maximum likelihood solution to the epoch sampling skyline plot (ESP) method of Parag, du Plessis and Pybus
+Code for the maximum likelihood solution to the epoch sampling skyline plot (ESP) method of Kris V Parag, Louis du Plessis and Oliver G Pybus available at https://www.biorxiv.org/content/10.1101/686378v1

 - the ESP is implemented in Matlab and processes data generated from R scripts
 - utilises the phylodyn R package of Karcher et al and the shadedplot Matlab package